 GeneCards Summary for THOC5 Gene

 THOC5 (THO Complex 5) is a Protein Coding gene.
-Among its related pathways are Formation of HIV elongation complex in the absence of HIV Tat and RNA Polymerase II Transcription Termination.
-GO annotations related to this gene include mRNA binding.
+Among its related pathways are RNA Polymerase II Transcription Termination and Gene Expression.
+Gene Ontology (GO) annotations related to this gene include mRNA binding.

 UniProtKB/Swiss-Prot for THOC5 Gene